Welcome to

 Concerts

-Our concert on 18 November 2023 will open with César Cui’s Petite Suite No. 3, which is an exciting smorgasbord of fluctuating moods and forms.
+Our concert on 18 November 2023 opened with César Cui’s Petite Suite No. 3, which is an exciting smorgasbord of fluctuating moods and forms.
 The work sits neatly within the unmistakeable aesthetic of his contemporaries, the so-called ‘Mighty Handful’ of 19th century composers who set about curating a distinctively Russian style.
-This will be followed by Schubert’s Symphony No. 6, which, although one of his later symphonies, was composed when Schubert was in his early twenties so still abounds with levity and youth.
-The second half will start with Charles Ives’ landmark The Unanswered Question, which stacks harshly contrasting musical elements, operating at different speeds, on top of one another.
+This was followed by Schubert’s Symphony No. 6, which, although one of his later symphonies, was composed when Schubert was in his early twenties so still abounds with levity and youth.
+The second half started with Charles Ives’ landmark The Unanswered Question, which stacks harshly contrasting musical elements, operating at different speeds, on top of one another.
 The effect is both jarring and haunting as a solo trumpet ponders the ‘perennial question of existence’, striving in vain for a definitive answer.
-For the concert’s finale we are absolutely thrilled to be performing Schumann’s Piano Concerto with Cordelia Williams.
+For the concert’s finale we were absolutely thrilled to be performing Schumann’s Piano Concerto with Cordelia Williams.
 One of the composer’s most poignant and subtly articulated works, the concerto was so praised by its dedicatee and premiere soloist, Clara Schumann: ‘... how rich in invention, how interesting from the beginning to the end, how fresh and what a beautiful coherent whole!’.

 To find out more, please visit our Concerts page.